DC State Estimation

 \[ \mathbf{z}=\mathbf{h}(\bm {\Theta})+\mathbf{u}.\]

-Subsequently, the LAV state estimator is derived as the solution to the optimization problem:
+The LAV state estimator is then formulated as the solution to the following optimization problem:

 To form the above optimization problem, the user can call the following function: